konveyor/move2kube/contributing.md

 # Contributing

 Please read our code of conduct before contributing and make sure to follow it in all interactions with the project.

-If your proposed feature requires extensive changes/additions please contact us or raise a Github issue first.
+If your proposed feature requires extensive changes/additions please raise a Github issue and discuss the changes to align with project goals.

 In order to contribute please follow this process:

 1. Fork the repo on github and clone your fork.
 2. Make a new branch for your feature/bug fix.
 Example: `git checkout -b myfeature`
-3. Make your changes and commit.
+3. Make your changes and commit using `git commit -s -m "[commit message]"`.
-   - Note: Please run `make test-style` and `make test` before making any commits to run the linters and ensure they pass build and test.
-This requirement allows the use of `git bisect` to find the exact commit that introduced a specific bug.
+   - Note: Please run `make ci` before making any commits to run the linters and ensure they pass build and test.
 4. Make sure to format your code properly (`go fmt`) and update any relevant documentation, README.md, etc. about the changes you made.
    - Note: If it is a new feature please add unit tests for the same.
 If it is a bug fix please add tests/test cases to catch regressions in the future.

 ## Pull Request Process

 Once you are ready to have your work merged into the main repo follow these steps:

 1. Fetch the latest commits from upstream. `git fetch upstream`